CodeSmore/LittleSeed/README.md

 # LittleSeed
-A look at some of the projects I worked on a LittleSeed.
+A look at some of the projects I worked on at LittleSeed.
 I'm just showing off a little bit of what I helped build :D

 ## VARIAT Sim